show_page.php1 : dp02.jpg

 HISTORY: Clinically normal animal, incidental finding at necropsy.

-HISTOPATHOLOGIC DESCRIPTION: Liver: Multifocally bile ducts are tortuous and markedly ectatic (up to 4 mm), and often compress the surrounding hepatic parenchyma.
+HISTOPATHOLOGIC DESCRIPTION: Liver: Multifocally, bile ducts are tortuous, markedly ectatic (up to 4 mm), and often compressing the surrounding hepatic parenchyma.
 Ectatic ducts are expanded by hyperplastic biliary epithelium that forms branching papillary projections consisting of a single layer of columnar to cuboidal epithelial cells supported on a moderate fibrovascular stalk.
-Epithelial cells frequently have karyorrhectic, karyolytic, or pyknotic nuclei (necrosis).
-The hyperplastic biliary epithelium contains myriad intracytoplasmic developing coccidial life stages including many protozoal macrogametes and microgametes in various stages of gametogony.
-The macrogametes are round, 20-50 um in diameter, with a central nucleus, prominent nucleolus, and brightly eosinophilic 3-4 um diameter peripheral granules.
-The microgametes are round, 15-25 um in diameter, with peripheral lightly basophilic granules.
-Within the duct lumina and within epithelial cells are moderate numbers of thin walled oocysts, gametocytes, and cellular debris.
-The unsporulated oocysts are oval, 20-40 um in diameter with thick refractile walls that are often collapsed and contain lightly basophilic and eosinophilic, granular cytoplasm with a central eosinophilic nucleus.
-There are extremely rare intracellular 10-30um meronts that contain numerous 1X4um, crescent shaped merozoites.
+Epithelial cells frequently have karyorrhectic, karyolytic, or pyknotic nuclei, are shrunken, and hypereosinophilic (necrosis).
+The hyperplastic biliary epithelium contains myriad intracytoplasmic developing coccidial life stages, including many protozoal macrogametes and microgametes in various stages of gametogony.
+The macrogametes are round, 20-50 µm in diameter, with a central nucleus, prominent nucleolus, and brightly eosinophilic 3-4 µm diameter peripheralized granules.
+The microgametes are round, 15-25 µm in diameter, with peripheralized lightly basophilic granules.
+Within the duct lumina and within epithelial cells are moderate numbers of thin-walled oocysts, gametocytes, and cellular debris.
+The un-sporulated oocysts are oval, 20-40 µm in diameter with thick refractile walls that are often collapsed and contain lightly basophilic and eosinophilic granular cytoplasm with a central eosinophilic nucleus.
+There are rare intracellular 10-30µm meronts that contain numerous 1X4µm, crescent shaped merozoites.
 Ectatic bile ducts are surrounded by a narrow rim of fibrous connective tissue, moderate numbers of lymphocytes, fewer macrophages and plasma cells, and low numbers of degenerate neutrophils, along with increased clear space and ectatic lymphatics (edema).
-Diffusely, there is mild chronic portal and periportal lymphoplasmacytic inflammation.
+Diffusely, there are mild numbers of portal and periportal lymphoplasmacytic infiltrates.

-MORPHOLOGIC DIAGNOSIS: Liver: Cholangitis, proliferative and lymphoplasmacytic, chronic, multifocal, severe, with ductular ectasia, periductular fibrosis, and numerous intraepithelial macrogamonts and microgamonts and intraluminal oocysts, etiology consistent with Eimeria stiedae, New Zealand white rabbit (Oryctolagus cuniculus), lagomorph.
+MORPHOLOGIC DIAGNOSIS: Liver: Cholangitis, proliferative and lymphoplasmacytic, chronic, multifocal, severe, with ductular ectasia, periductular fibrosis, and numerous intraepithelial macrogamonts, microgamonts, and intraluminal oocysts, New Zealand white rabbit (Oryctolagus cuniculus), lagomorph.

 ETIOLOGY: Eimeria stiedae